-Image Release Form

-(Photography and Image Assignment Waiver, and Release)
+Image Release Form (Photography and Image Assignment Waiver, and Release)

-I and to all of their current, former, and future agents and related en in, and to, the use of my and my child/ward's image or likeness, in photographs, or audio recordings of, or made by, me and/or my chevent, or for any other Diocesan purpose ("the Property").
-The Drights in the Property, in whole or in part, to any entity, parish, or ncluding, but not limited to all videotape recordings, hild/ward on Diocesan property, during a Diocesan-sponsored iocese shall have, without my consent, the right to assign its I hereby irrevocably grant the Diocese perpetually and exclusively materials), in whole or in part, the Property, in any Diocesan publ hereby authorize the reproduction, sale, lease, copyright, exhibitio limitation for any purpose whatsoever, and I further waive all righ appearance or participation in the Property.
+for valuable consideration received, and for being allowed access to Diocesan property, activities, or events, expressly assign to and the Diocese of Orlando, and to all of their current, former, and future agents and related en in, and to, the use of my and my child/ward's image or likeness, in photographs, or audio recordings of, or made by, me and/or my ch nild/ward on Diocesan property, during a Diocesan-sponsored event, or for any other Diocesan purpose ("the Property").
+The D iocese shall have, without my consent, the right to assign its rights in the Property, in whole or in part, to any entity, parish, or school within the Diocese of Orlando.
+I hereby irrevocably grant the Diocese perpetually and exclusively materials), in whole or in part, the Property, in any Diocesan publi hereby authorize the reproduction, sale, lease, copyright, exhibitio limitation for any purpose whatsoever, and I further waive all righ appearance or participation in the Property.
 I understand and have may be used in publications, websites or other materials produced not be identified, however, without specific written consent.
-I fur photographs or film taken by media that may be covering the even ication, news release, or for any other purpose.
-Further, I on, broadcast and/or distribution of the Property without ats to any compensation for my and/or my child/ward's a been advised that photographs or videotape of participants from time to time by the Diocese.
-Participants' names would ther understand that the Diocese has no control over the use of I hereby waive any claims against and release the Diocese, its curagents, and successors and assigns from and against any and all clexpenses, liabilities, and damages whatsoever that I and/or my chiproperty or the use of the Property. aims, demands, actions, causes of actions, suits, costs, This release shall not obligate the Diocese to use the Property or to distribute, or exploit the Property.
-I acknowledge that the Diocese that my child/ward's name may be printed with photos/images in e cannot control all photographic access to its properties, and I represent that I am eighteen years of age or older, and that I have and Release. e read and understand the terms of this Assignment, Waiver, Signature Date Witness If applicable, name(s) of minor children/wards:
+I further photographs or film taken by media that may be covering the every ication, news release, or for any other purpose.
+Further, I on, broadcast and/or distribution of the Property without its to any compensation for my and/or my child/ward's be been advised that photographs or videotape of participants from time to time by the Diocese.
+Participants' names would ther understand that the Diocese has no control over the use of I hereby waive any claims against and release the Diocese, its curragents, and successors and assigns from and against any and all clexpenses, liabilities, and damages whatsoever that I and/or my chi Property or the use of the Property. aims, demands, actions, causes of actions, suits, costs, This release shall not obligate the Diocese to use the Property or to distribute, or exploit the Property.
+I acknowledge that the Diocese that my child/ward's name may be printed with photos/images in e cannot control all photographic access to its properties, and I represent that I am eighteen years of age or older, and that I have and Release. e read and understand the terms of this Assignment, Waiver, Signature Date Signature Date Witness If applicable, name(s) of minor children/wards: